Ga-3tan/AMT_Project/README.md

 1. Follow the team's instructions to establish a SSH connection with the application, then you can connect to it with the following address : http://localhost:8081.
 2. Play with the app (to try the app in admin privileges, please contact the team).

-### Development version (local)
+### Development version

-1. Follow the team's instructions to establish a SSH connection with the AWS service.
-2. Open the project in your favorite IDE, add the JWT secret (given by the team) to the environment variable and run the Application.
+1. Open the project in your favorite IDE. and run the Application.
+2. If you use the authentication service, you will need to add the JWT secret to the environment variable of your IDE (or in the application.properties) and adapt ligne 17 of the `JwtUtil.java` file accordingly (set it to the defined environment variable or property in the application.properties).
+The JWT secret can be found in the `application.properties` of the [Authentication service project](https://github.com/Alessandro-AP/JWTAuthentication).
+3. Run the Application with your IDE.
-3. Connect to the application with the following address : http://localhost:8080.
+4. Connect to the application with the following address : http://localhost:8080.
-4. Play with the app (to try the app in admin privileges, please contact the team).
+5. Play with the app (to try the app in admin privileges, see the README of the [Authentication service project](https://github.com/Alessandro-AP/JWTAuthentication)).
 <br>

 ------